KamilleModules/Ekom/doc/ekom-js-api.md

 listen to an event...).

-Here are the ekomJsApi methods:
+Here are the ekomJsApi public methods: